 The specter of death again visited this family after Madison and Melissa had been married for a dozen years.
 He became seriously ill with typhoid fever and was treated by Dr. W. Wilson.
 Admid the crisis, Madison somehow managed to write his last will and testament on Dec.
 1, 1879.
 He directed that his married daughter Catherine Strawn receive a one-quarter share of the 100-acre family farm, with the remaining acres to be shared between the other children from the first marriage.
 He also bequeathed a grey horse to his son Maxwell and a bay mare to son George.
 He also stipulated that Melissa receive one-half of the wheat in the ground, with the sons from the first marriage to have the other half.
 Melissa was to inherit everything else.
 Unable to write his name, he signed the document with an "X."

 His prospects for recovery hopeless, Madison passed away just two days later on Dec.
 3, 1879, at the age of 47.
 His remains were placed into eternal repose in Windy Gap Cemetery.

 Madison's death left Melissa as a widow at the age of 30 with four stepchildren ages 14 to 21 and five children of her own ages one to 10.
 Her youngest two sons, Lantz and Thomas, likely had no memories of their father.

-At the time of death, Madison owned 230 acres, and was assessed taxes for three horses and three cows.
+At the time of his untimely death, Madison owned 230 acres, and was assessed taxes for three horses and three cows.

 On Sept.
 7, 1881, at age 32, Melissa again entered into marriage, with 22-year-old Christian Grim (1859-1929), a neighbor of Aleppo, and the son of Jacob and Kezia (Courtwright) Grim.
 Christian was a decade younger than his wife, and in fact was a year younger than his eldest stepson, Max Ullom.

-The Grims went on to bear four more children -- Flora Snider, John C. Grim, William P. Grim and Eleanor G. "Ella" West.
+The Grims proceeded to have four more children -- Flora Snider, John C. Grim, William P. Grim and Eleanor G. "Ella" West.

 Thus, between Madison's two marriages and Melissa's two marriages, some 15 children were produced.